 - Vatican City

-Countries not expected to benefit from this new Russia electronic visa include the United States, Canada, and the U.K. due to the tense political relationships with Russia.
+Countries not expected to benefit from any of the online visas for Russia include the United States, Canada, and the U.K..

 How to Get an E-visa to Visit Russia

 Applying for a Russian eVisa is quick and straightforward.
 Applicants will only need a reliable internet connection in order to complete the application from the comfort of their home.
-The eVisa has made travel arrangements much easier for tourists from all around the world.
+The electronic visa have made travel arrangements much easier for tourists from all around the world.
 No more queueing and long waiting times, but rather a simple online form and only 4 days processing time.

 The eVisa application for Russia will allow travelers to submit all the relevant documentation online and is designed to only take minutes.
 Documents required for the online visa application for Russia include:

 - A completed online application form

 - A copy of a valid passport.
-The passport must be issued by an eligible country.
+The passport must be machine-readable and issued by an eligible country.
 The validity of the passport must be of at least 6 months from the date of application

 - The payment of the E-visa application fee by debit or credit card

 Fortunately, the above documents can be uploaded at a later stage.
-This means that you don’t have to complete the Russia eVisa application and submit all documents in one session.
+This means that you don’t have to complete the Russia online visa application and submit all documents in one session.
 You can complete the application form without having all the documentation at hand — and make arrangements for the photo and health insurance, for example, at your convenience.

-Requirements for a traditional tourist visa for Russia can be stricter.
+Requirements for a traditional tourist visa for Russia can be considerably stricter.
 The visa Russia requirements for tourism involve submitting supporting documentation to prove the purpose of the trip is for leisure.
 Before applying, travelers are required to have already finalized their travel plans, made accommodation bookings and arranged tickets for attractions, festivals, etc.